The Untold Story of Everest Base Camp Trek: Sherpa’s cultural dynamics

 The gradual changing in Sherpa Culture

-In every packages offered for Everest Base Camp Trek, exploration of Sherpa culture is an essential element.
+In every packages offered for Everest Base Camp, exploration of Sherpa culture is an essential element.
 Sherpa community has been in the limelight since the legendary Sherpa, Tenzing Norgay, and Sir Edmund Hillary of New Zealand ascended Mt Everest in 1953.
-Before being lured into the mountaineering the Sherpa community engaged in agriculture and trade, animal husbandry and cultivation of maize, barley buckwheat and vegetations.
+Before being lured into the mountaineering the Sherpa community engaged in agriculture and trade, animal husbandry and cultivation of maize, barley buckwheat and vegetation.
 Mountaineering changed this economic orientation drastically.

 The once isolated community, Sherpa life revolves around the western climbers these days.
 This rush of foreigners has made a lot of impact in Sherpa culture.
 The traditional Sherpa dress of Bakhu (a thick, coarse wraparound robe), the colorful uppers, multicolored and striped aprons covering the front and back of the bodies worn by females, traditional ornaments and the distinctive cap called Shyamahu has become a rare thing in the Sherpa settlement only to be preserved by the older generations.
 Younger ones working for mountaineering expeditions wear western styled clothing designed for higher altitude.